ptabasso2/oteljavalab/section09/README.md

 This line of code effectively counts the number of temperature readings by incrementing the counter each time the `measureOnce` method is called.

 The metric creation steps are straightforward and easy to replicate.
 This requires following the process of instantiate a meter, create a counter from that meter, and then use that counter within the application to record data.
 In the context of the `Thermometer` class, every call to `simulateTemperature` will result in incrementing the counter, providing a running total of all temperature measurements made during the application's lifetime.
-This data can then be exported and visualized through the configured metrics backend to monitor the application's behavior over time.

 ## Build, run and test the application